watem-sedem/watem-sedem/docs/choices.rst

 This is done by enabling the Force Routing option.
 With force routing the routing algorithm will use the routing imposed by the user in stead of the digital elevation model.

-When `Force Routing = 1` the user will have to provide additional input: the variable `number of force routing` and a seperate section for every routing vector the user wants to add. `number of force routing` contains an integer value with the amount of routing vectors that are imposed by the user.
+When `Force Routing = 1` the user will have to provide additional input: the variable `number of force routing` and a seperate section for every routing vector the user wants to add. `Number of force routing` contains an integer value with the amount of routing vectors that are imposed by the user.

 An example of a valid forced routing section looks like